hansfelix/AIL/readme.md

 // TODO

 ### TODO
+- [ ] Frontend: handle bad request or server errors
 - [ ] Add env vars for deployment
 - [ ] Complete tests definition
-- [ ] Frontend: handle bad request or server errors
 - [ ] Backend: use lang as global types
 - [ ] Separate runtime in another npm worspace packages
 - [ ] Frontend: add clouds for the bottom
 - [ ] Frontend: improve background, create a component and render elements with svg and html
+- [ ] Improve Accesibility